 What is the Kickstart scheme?

 The Kickstart Scheme is a Government scheme introduced in Great Britain to fund the direct creation of high quality jobs for young people who are on Universal Credit and deemed to be at the highest risk of long-term unemployment.
-It will give young people the chance to build their confidence and skills in the workplace and to gain experience that will improve their chances of going on to find long-term, sustainable work.
+It gives young people the chance to build their confidence and skills in the workplace and to gain experience that will improve their chances of going on to find long-term, sustainable work.
 This will sit alongside a guaranteed foundation of support through an expanded Youth Offer delivered through the Department for Works and Pensions (DWP), providing a range of targeted support to help young people find lasting work.

 The NPA is working with Reed, the recruitment company, who are also a gateway organisation for Kickstart.

 What do I, as employer, get by obtaining a placement?

 The government will pay for a placement which covers: